mochammadhb/NodeJS-Rest-API-Login-Register-with-OTP-Authentication/README.md

 ## 📝 Notes

-The server started simply returns a `Whatsapp BOT OpenAI` payload.
+The server started simply returns a `Server running` payload.
 The server code is located in `index.js`.